nealrs/wwalexa/readme.md

 Once confirmed, the app will tell you to rock on and hangup.
 And boom, you've recorded a new episode for your flash briefing!!

+_FYI_: The [official Alexa Feed spec](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/flash-briefing-skill-api-feed-reference) specifies a particular loudness for audio content and Twilio's recording quality isn't perfect.

+Alexa isn't super forgiving when it comes to audio loudness.
+It's pretty common for audio briefings to play softly because the engineer, didn't you know, _engineer_ it.
+So I went down the rabbit hole and incorporated an FFmpeg pipeline to adjust the loudness do some hi/lo pass filtering.
+It means you'll need to install ffmpeg as a separate buildpack on Heroku - but it also works SUPER WELL.

 ## The Feed

 When you load the feed url, the server will look for an mp3 file based on the current date: `YYYY-MM-DD.mp3`.